juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 Yep, I definitely had that phase.
 I still stay up late sometimes after work, to finish that blog post (just as right now) which has been in the drafts for a while, or play around with that side project.
 But it happens less often (maybe I’m just getting old...and yes, kids play a role as well :smiley:)

+And there was no way around that.
+When I switched to my last work, I also did some freelancing on the side mainly as a coach giving workshops.
+What that means is to work 8 hours a day at your job and then in the evening preparing an upcoming workshop or some talk for a conference.

+And I think that’s fine and sometimes needed as you have to push harder to get things through and reach some goals.
+The important part is to keep in mind it’s only for a limited time, and **that you have something to balance that**.
+Especially regarding the latter, I usually recovered sleep over the weekend, where I often got up to 10hrs a night.
+In addition I did work out a lot, to be able to deal with the additional stress and give the body a way to release it.

+##

 ## Improvements

 - not having a hard deadline in the morning aka no alarm that wakes you up